Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: RELIABLE WORKER SELECTION FOR VEHICULAR METAVERSE

 \subsubsection{Local opinions for subjective logic}

-The MSPs' direct reputation opinions to all workers are recorded on the reputation chain.
-The MSP ${P_i}$ sends a transaction to the resource chain to recruit workers.
-Then the resource chain sends data access requests about the online workers' reputation value to the reputation chain through smart contract.
-Miners in the reputation chain need to compute the selected workers' compositive reputation opinions by combining the direct reputation opinions updated by the MSP ${P_i}$, and those updated by other MSPs on the reputation chain.
-The MSP ${P_i}$'s direct reputation opinions are considered to be local reputation opinions, and other MSPs' direct reputation opinions are considered to be recommended reputation opinions.
+The MSPs' direct reputation opinions to all workers are recorded on blockchain.
+MSP ${P_i}$ sends a transaction to blockchain to recruit workers.
+Then, the workers that are willing to help MSP ${P_i}$ send transactions to respond to MSP ${P_i}$.
+Miners compute the workers' compositive reputation opinions by combining the direct reputation opinions updated by MSP ${P_i}$, and those updated by other MSPs on blockchain.
+MSP ${P_i}$'s direct reputation opinions are considered to be local reputation opinions, and other MSPs' direct reputation opinions are considered to be recommended reputation opinions.